copyrite/LwotcMinimalText/XComGame.md

 * Arc Wave passes through environment.

 ## Avenger
-Once per enemy turn, take a reaction shot with your primary weapon at an enemy that has taken a hostile action against an ally.
+Once per enemy turn, fire a reaction shot with your primary weapon at an enemy that has taken a hostile action against an ally.
 * Avenger will also activate on hostile actions with no target.

 ## Banish
-Fire at a target until you run out of ammo or it dies. -15 to Aim per Banish shot until Banish ends.
+Fire at a target until you run out of ammo or it dies.
+The Aim of this attack decays by 15 per shot.
 * Banish reveals you before you fire.
 * {% COOLDOWN %}